 An independent study by the Eugene Research Institute reveals that fifth graders who participated in SMART are 60 percent more likely to reach state reading benchmarks than are similar students who did not participate.
-SMART students develop reading accuracy, fluency, and comprehension significantly faster and maintain these gains even after completing the program.
 The full study is available for download here.

 SMART Student Milestones

-In April 2012, SMART teachers were asked to report progress they have observed for each participating SMART student throughout the year in a variety of outcomes, including the child’s reading performance.
-Teacher participation was voluntary.
+SMART teachers are asked to participate in an annual voluntary survey reporting progress they have observed for each participating SMART student throughout the year.
+Highlights of the 2015-16 Milestones include: